Felix Silla

 Felix Anthony Silla (January 11, 1937 – April 16, 2021), also credited as Felix Cilla, was an Italian character actor, circus performer, voice artist and movie stuntman, best known for his career in Hollywood in TV and film.

 Silla started his career in the circus, but is best known from television's The Addams Family as Cousin Itt, a costumed character.
-Itt was added exclusively for the TV series, and was not in Charles Addams original comic series.
+Itt was only in one of Charles Addams original comics and his demeanor was created for the show.
 The character's voice was provided by series director Nat Perrin and Anthony Magro.